Graduate and Professional School

 - Decide who you will ask for letters of recommendation.

-- Start preparing documents needed (e.g., transcripts, resume/CV, and personal statements).
+- Start preparing the documents needed for your application (e.g., transcripts, resume/CV, and personal statements).

-- Attend graduate school fairs and open houses at graduate programs of interest.
+- Attend graduate school fairs and open houses for your programs of interest.

-- If required, continue studying for and take necessary graduate exam.
+- If required, continue studying for and take the necessary graduate exam.

 - Begin requesting letters of recommendation.

-- Take required graduate exam again if needed.
+- Take the required graduate exam again, if needed.

-- Request letters of recommendation, giving letter writers plenty of time to write a strong letter.
+- Request letters of recommendation, giving writers plenty of time to write a strong letter.

-- Have someone review application and necessary documents.
+- Have someone review the application and necessary documents.

 - Submit documents well before the deadline.

-- If part of the process, prepare for and interview for graduate programs.
+- If part of the process, prepare for and interview for the programs.

-- Hear back about acceptances and rejections – make decision where to go to school.
+- Hear back about acceptances and rejections, and make a decision on where to go to school.